-dent's request.
+Credential files also are maintained for Allied Health students and are sent to employers at the student's request.
 For more information, call (708) 456-0300, Ext.
 3538 or 3805.

 Assessment Services

 Programs of standardized testing, both individual and group, are used to assist students in identifying interest areas and aptitudes which may influence selection of future educational or career goals.
 In addition, the College Level Examination Program (CLEP) is administered through the Assessment Center.
 Through CLEP, students may earn up to 30 hours of credit in the five general areas of English, humanities and fine arts, mathematics, physical and life science and social and behavioral science/history.
 Placement testing is administered on a daily basis throughout the school term.
 Scores from the math, reading and writing placement tests are used by counselors and enrollment facilitators to assist students in the selection of appropriate courses.
 Assessment Services also administers proficiency examinations and oversees the Portfolio Development Program.
 These are explained in detail under Acceptance of Academic Credit.
 Students who are in need of testing services should contact Assessment Services at (708) 456-0300, Ext.
 3602.